sr99622/onvif-mcp/docs/ADD_CLIENT_ON_SERVER.md

 ## Purpose

-Server-side companion to Step 4 of `ADD_CLIENT.md`.
+Server-side configuration for keycloak client access.
 It adds one new Hermes client's source address to the anonymous Dynamic Client Registration (DCR) Trusted Hosts policy in Keycloak, so that machine can register its own public OAuth client.